pedroliman/verdict/docs/index.md

 We aggregate the results of the three judges+verifiers with a built-in `MaxPoolUnit`.
 This is a simple [transformation](./concept/transform.md) that performs a majority vote.
 Verdict allows you to place arbitrary logic at any stage of the pipeline using a `MapUnit`.

 ### Execution
 We can run this pipeline over a test sample.
-Verdict will send out each LLM call in parallel as soon as all dependencies are met.
+Verdict will send out each LLM call in its own worker thread as soon as all dependencies are met.
 ```python
 from verdict.schema import Schema